 It can’t be stressed enough: your vacation rental business isn’t the only one in your state – it might not even be the only one on your street!
 So the importance of defining your vacation rental brand primarily comes from the need to distinguish yourself from your direct competitors.

-If you have a sleek, consistent and coherent brand across all content (we’re talking copy, photographs, videos, everything) on the channels you use, this becomes your identity and is what customers use to differentiate between the market.
+If you have a sleek, consistent and coherent brand across all content (we’re talking copy, photographs, videos, everything) on the channels you use, this becomes your identity and is what travelers use to differentiate between the market.

 Guests are faced with endless options of vacation rentals in each particular place.
 What is more eye-catching: “Holiday apartments in San Sebastián” or “La Vieja Playa” (The Old Beach)?
 Not only does your brand name communicate something unique to your audience, but it is also going to be what they remember and liked most about your site.